inshapardaz/api/docs/resources/dictionary.md

 #### create-word

 Link to create a new word in dictionary.
 Link only returned if user making call have permissions to edit dictionary data.
+Details on creating word can be found [here](../dictionary/words.md)